 In a series of recent publications, we have made progress in addressing many of the above problems related to transition metal quantum chemistry via the use of auxiliary field quantum Monte Carlo (AFQMC) calculations.
-The AFQMC methodology, developed originally in the physics community,^{46,47} has a number of potential advantages as compared to traditional wavefunction based ab initio methods, including a more favorable formal scaling with system size (N) of N3 (with planewaves46) or N4 (with Gaussian-type orbitals48) [vs. N7 for full $CCSD(T)^{49}$], a non-perturbative and multi-reference nature, and the ability to utilize a multiconfigurational SCF trial wavefunction.
-The ability to use a sophisticated multideterminant trial is crucial for the treatment of many transition-metal-containing systems.
+The AFQMC methodology, developed originally in the physics community, has a number of potential advantages as compared to traditional wavefunction based ab initio methods, including a more favorable formal scaling with system size (N) of $N^3$ (with planewaves) or $N^4$ (with Gaussian-type orbitals) [vs. $N^7$ for full $CCSD(T)^{50}$ ], a non-perturbative and multi-reference nature, and the ability to utilize a multiconfigurational SCF trial wavefunction.
+Unlike other QMC methods, it does not involve real-space sampling, but rather, sampling in the space of Slater determinants.
+The ability to use a sophisticated multi-determinant trial is crucial for the treatment of many transition metal containing systems.
 Early AFQMC algorithms suffered from a very large prefactor, restricting applications to relatively small systems.
-Recent technical advances, including vastly improved efficiency for multideterminantal trial wavefunctions,^{23,50} utilization of correlated sampling (CS) in the Monte Carlo protocol to directly compute energy differences,51 and implementation on GPU hardware,^{23,52} has made it feasible to treat significantly larger systems.^{53-55}
+Recent technical advances, including vastly improved efficiency for multideterminantal trial wavefunctions. utilization of correlated sampling (CS) in the Monte Carlo protocol to directly compute energy differences, and implementation on GPU hardware, has made it feasible to treat significantly larger systems.54-56 Ref.
+51 is recommended as a good introduction to the theory of AFQMC.

 These advances have allowed systematic studies of three classes of small transition metal containing species (atoms, diatomic molecules, and 4-6 coordinate complexes containing simple small molecule ligands) with highly encouraging results.
-Atomic ionization potentials,23 diatomic bond energies,29 and complex ligand dissociation energies,54 have all been computed with a MAE of less than 1.5 kcal/mol across relatively large experimental gas phase data sets.
-These results outperformed both localized coupled cluster methods and the best DFT functionals.
-Furthermore, in all cases, the maximum outlier error was less than 3.5 kcal/mol, in contrast to alternative methods where errors in the 5-10 kcal/mol range were routinely observed.54 Improved agreement with precise, state-of-the-art experimental data,56 some of which were measured after the calculations were carried out, further validated the robustness of the AFQMC approach.
+Atomic ionization potentials, diatomic bond energies, and complex ligand dissociation energies, have all been computed with a MAE of less than 1.5 kcal/mol across relatively large experimental gas phase data sets.
+These results were found to outperform the best DFT functionals and feasible variants of coupled cluster theory.
+Furthermore, in all cases, the maximum outlier error was less than 3.5 kcal/mol, in contrast to alternative methods where errors in the 5-10 kcal/mol range were routinely observed.
+Improved agreement with precise, state-of-the-art experimental data, some of which were measured after the calculations were carried out, further validated the robustness of the AFQMC approach.

-While the data sets enumerated above contained many very challenging electronic structure problems for which the accuracy of coupled cluster methods is expected to be lower than for organic molecules,^{28,30,57} one could argue that the molecular structures that were studied are not representative of those considered relevant by inorganic chemists to biology, catalysis, and materials science.
+While the data sets enumerated above contained many very challenging electronic structure problems for which the accuracy of coupled cluster methods is expected to be lower than for organic molecules, one could argue that the molecular structures that were studied are not representative of those considered relevant by inorganic chemists to biology, catalysis, and materials science.
 Firstly, the diatomic systems are small and coordinatively unsaturated.
 Secondly, the vast majority of cases involve low oxidation states of the metal which are rarely if ever seen in chemically relevant molecular species.
 The question then remains: can AFQMC deliver benchmark quality results for more prototypical larger and more complex systems with typical (higher) metal oxidation states?